inscitiv/hubot/README.md

 * Added Basecamp integration
 * Improved Github commits script
 * Random todo picker
+* Improved basecamp integration (add a comment to the todo, nicer message in chat)

 # Hubot
 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.